Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 - Squeeze the brake lever a few times to ensure the brakes are secured in place and working properly.

 Brakes and Gear System: The brakes and gear system are factory set.
 However, new brake and gear cables may stretch.
 Therefore, please check brakes and gear system each time before riding your bicycle.
-If a problem is identified, refer to the Adjusting Brakes section of this manual or bring your bike to your local dealer.
+If a problem is identified, refer to the Brakes section of this manual (pages 42-43) or bring your bike to your local dealer.
 Do not ride the bike with non-functioning brakes.

 Folding Your Bicycle